xbais/assignment_lulea-university/README.md

 # Assignment - Lulea University, Sweden
 This repository hosts all the relevant code for the assignment completed as directed by Lulea University of Technology Sweden.
-Feel free to pick any code you find interesting or useful 😉.
 ![task-1](https://github.com/user-attachments/assets/e56f1239-3be3-47cc-9351-717c5e5645c9)

 ![task2](https://github.com/user-attachments/assets/66f19ecc-cb16-4d95-9134-fc860f59a16d)